bsantos2/AOSPaper/00_GeneralOSStructs.md

 - **Driver Isolation**: Windows Driver Frameworks and Linux’s user-space drivers reflect SPIN’s modularity goals.

 **Conclusion**: SPIN and Exokernel have **influenced commercial OSes conceptually**, especially in modularity and virtualization, but **not directly adopted** their full models due to practical constraints around safety, compatibility, and performance.

----

-Want to explore how SPIN’s event model could be emulated in a modern Linux kernel module, or how Exokernel’s secure bindings compare to cgroups and seccomp?
-I’d love to dive deeper.